reSHARMA/AC4A/tasks.md

 ## Two App Combinations

 ### Calendar + Wallet
 - [x] 1.
 My Amex Gold card bill is due on the 15th of each month.
-Can you set up a reminder in my calendar and store the payment details?
+Can you set up a reminder in my calendar along with the last 4 digit of my card?
 - [ ] 2.
 I need to set up recurring payment reminders for my Visa card.
 The minimum payment is due on the 20th of each month.
 - [ ] 3.
 I have several credit card payments coming up.
 Can you check my calendar availability and schedule reminders for each payment date?
 - [ ] 4.
 I need to schedule bill payment reminders for all my cards.
 Can you add them to my calendar with the respective card details?